 As tablets gain in popularity, many are beginning to see their usefulness in various areas of life.
-Although there are a few that are skeptical about using tablets in the school districts, there is still great potential to using them.
+Although there are a few that are skeptical about using tablets in the school districts, there is still great potential for using them.
 Most of the arguments that float around the Internet are from districts whose teachers neglected to use them properly or failed to learn more about them in general.
 A new tool simply can’t be added to a classroom and expected to be utilized.
 Some kind of planning needs to be involved.
 Why should educators embrace the technology available today?

 Instead of spending money every year on actual textbooks, eBooks can be duplicated at a much lower price.
-No more passing out books featuring artwork of the students of years past.
+No more passing out books featuring the artwork of the students of years past.
 An eBook developed for the particular class can be distributed to the entire student body in mere seconds.
 Theoretically, these books can be the student’s material to keep throughout the life of the device.
 Tests can be taken without the need of time-consuming scanning device as teachers make sure that everyone has a number two pencil.
 Digital exams and quizzes can be passed out daily.
 The list goes on.

 As Android is an open operating system; anyone with programming knowledge can build an app.
 Even the most novice of developers can learn how to create a small whack-a-mole game in a half hour using MIT’s App Inventor.
 It would cost less to have the school district hire a private developer to design an app for a particular class than it would be to purchase materials of the same without the technological wrapping.
 If your district heads were respectable in the community, they could make a deal with colleges to have students develop apps for elementary and high school curriculum for next to nothing while providing the college student credits towards graduation.